clicon/clixon-controller/FAQ.md

 It is probable that the controller was unable to login to a device due to some failure with SSH keys.
 The controller requires its public key to be installed on the devices and performs strict checking of host keys to avoid man-in-the-middle attacks.
 You need to ensure that the public key the controller uses is installed on the devices, and that the known_hosts file of the controller contains entries for the devices.

-## How do I configure JunOS and the Clixon controller?
+## How to configure JunOS and the Clixon controller?

 JunOS must be configured with SSH-keys and a few other settings before being used with Clixon.
 The SSH-key belongs to the user which clixon_backend run as.
 We must also configure the rfc-compliant option for the netconf server: